Code-Institute-Submissions/CI-MS1-maziau/README.md

 - [Crafty Patti](https://www.youtube.com/channel/UCWThSqSZojlTjokx_M-nVPA) for her video of care instructions.
 Which embeded iframes I have used under YouTube Terms of Services Section 6, Subsection C, which grants each youtube user a non-exclusive license to access public content on youtube and to use, reproduce, distribute, display and perform content as permitted through the functionality of youtube service.
+- Girl images for "About Us" page used from Vilte and Ula personal photo album with their permision.

 ### Technologies Used